mysidewalk/interview/README.md

 ## Level of Effort Guidelines:
 * Each prompt is designed to take less than 2 hours to prepare a submission.
-* Our team fully embraces open source technologies and frameworks for a number of reasons, not the least of which is that you can solve problems faster with them.
-We highly recommend you use appropriate frameworks wherever possible to solve and deploy solutions to your selected problems.
+* We embrace open source technologies and frameworks.
+Starting with a complete, documented, tested framework saves time and improves quality.
+We recommend you use appropriate frameworks to complete submissions for the same reason.
 * Don't make the submission harder than it needs to be.
 Functionality, Readability, Runnability, and Tests/Analysis are the elements involved in score.
-Adding scope, creating an entire application, and otherwise goldplating the solution are unnecessary.
+Adding scope, creating an entire application, and otherwise gold-plating the solution are unnecessary.
 * Assume any text or strings mentioned may contain unicode characters.

 ## Integrity Guidelines
-Software development at mySidewalk is a collaborative endeavor and engineers here often survey other examples to come up with the best solution.
-That said: if you derive any part of your solution from another author’s submission or receive help from another individual working through your solution, you need to:
+We develop software collaboratively and survey available examples.
+We understand and endorse this practice.
+That said, we want to see your individual capabilities.
+If you derive your submission from another author or receive assistance:
 * Disclose this with appropriate inline comments and documentation.
-* Improve significantly upon the work you derived from or the approach with which a colleague helped.
+* Improve upon the work you derived from or the approach with which a colleague helped.
-* **CAUTION: It is trivial to determine that a submission has been copied from other submissions or plagiarized from publicly available source code.
-If you use the source code or approach of another engineer, disclose it appropriately or your submission will be disqualified.**
+* **A cautionary note: It is trivial to determine that a submission is copied or plagiarized.
+If you use the source code or approach of another engineer, disclose it appropriately or you will be disqualified from the position.**